UCLouvain: Chronology

 In 1425, Dukes of Brabant created the University of Louvain (Université de Louvain), which was suppressed under Joseph II, reopened in 1790, and was finally closed under the French Republic in 1797.

 In 1817, the State University of Louvain (Université de l'Etat de Louvain) was founded, which closed 15 August 1835.

 In 1834, the Catholic bishops of Belgium created the Catholic University of Belgium (Université catholique de Belgique) in Mechlin, also known as the Catholic University of Malines (Université catholique de Malines).

 A law passed on 27 September 1835 stated that there would be only one university funded by the State of Belgium in Louvain.
 The same year, shortly after the suppression of the State University, the Catholic University of Belgium moved to Louvain.
 It took advantage of the reputation of the city as an ancient university centre and adopted a new name: Catholic University of Louvain (Université catholique de Louvain).

 In a Catholic spirit inspired by Pope Gregory XVI, the promoter and first rector of the university, Monseigneur de Ram, wanted to create a shield that would repulse religion's enemies and block every doctrine weakening the base of Catholic society.

 The pharmacy school was founded in 1845 and the engineering school in 1865.

 In 1884 the Catholic University of Louvain celebrated its fiftieth anniversary.

 In 1968, as a result of linguistic issues, the university was divided into two different universities: one French speaking, which moved to the province of Walloon Brabant, and one Dutch speaking, which remained in the same location.

 In 1970, these two universities were established by law as the Katholieke Universiteit te Leuven and Université catholique de Louvain.

 In 1971, the first foundation stone was laid in Louvain-la-Neuve, a new city constructed for the French-speaking university.

 Student population

-Evolution of the number of students at the University of Louvain, including the FUCaM in Mons that integrated the UCL in 2011, and Saint-Louis University, Brussels that will formally integrate the university in 2022.
+Evolution of the number of students at the University of Louvain, including the FUCaM in Mons that integrated the UCL in 2011, Saint-Louis University, Brussels that formally integrated the university in 2023.